Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 Be careful when doing this as a common mistake is to use a non-canonical URL in the hreflang tag.
 An error here will confuse Google and cause a failure in its ability to function properly.

-What Are Some Common Errors When Implementing Hreflang?
+Common Errors when Implementing Hreflang?

 Though there are many advantages of using hreflang, especially if you have an international audience, mistakes can have a negative effect.
 Hreflang tags are used to make sure the right audience sees the content in the correct language.
-If you don’t achieve this, you will experience high bounce rates and miss out on site traffic in that region.
-Both of these mistakes will cause Google to penalize you.
-It is important that everything is correct so there’s not a reverse effect on your SEO.

 If there are blank cells present when you convert your CSV file into XML, the data will not be validated.
 A blank cell may be caused by not entering the language or geographical information for some of the URLs.

 A small typo when entering your language and country codes can cause Google to read your content in a completely different language.
 For example, if you accidentally type “fi” instead of “fr” then you will see your website being shown to Finnish users instead of French users.
-A small error in the abbreviations can cause higher bounce rates, so it’s important to double check all of your codes.

 It is also important to note that you always need to identify the language code in addition to the region.
 The language code must be in the ISO 639-1 format and the country code in ISO 3166-1 Alpha 2.

-• Not using the proper URL
+Not Using the Proper URL

 When you type example.com and it redirects to https://www.example.com, that is the URL you would need to add to your hreflang.